Curriculum, Enrollment, and Graduation

 Catalog in Effect

-MSU-Bozeman undergraduates may elect to follow the catalog in effect when they first enroll at MSU, or any subsequent catalog, if there has not been a break of more than one academic year in their attendance and if they fall within the six-year catalog limitation policy.
-Undergraduate students transferring from any institutionally recognized accredited body in United States college or university may follow the MSU catalog which was in effect when they first entered the institution from which they transferred, or any subsequent catalog in effect prior to graduation, provided there has been no break in attendance.
-The six-year catalog limitation policy applies to transfer students, also.
+Undergraduate students transferring from any institutionally recognized accredited body in a United States college or university may follow the MSU catalog that was in effect when they first entered the institution from which they transferred, or any subsequent catalog in effect prior to graduation, provided there has been no break in attendance.
+The six-year catalog limitation policy also applies to transfer students.

 MSU undergraduates who change majors may follow the catalog in effect when they began their freshman year at MSU or any subsequent catalog in effect prior to their graduation, provided there has been no break in attendance of more than one academic year.
 In these instances, too, the six-year catalog limitation policy applies.
-In either case (transferring or changing majors), it may be necessary to make course substitutions within the department curricular requirements, due to changes in tabulations from year to year; students should consult with their academic advisors about this.
-The curriculum advisor and department certifying officer make the official check on degree-specific requirements for graduation.
-The Registrar provides the final check on university requirements: CORE, total credits earned, grade point, cumulative grade point average earned at MSU, as well as university-wide requirements.
+In either case (transferring or changing majors), it may be necessary to make course substitutions within the department's curricular requirements due to changes in tabulations from year to year; students should consult with their academic advisors about this.

 Six-Year Catalog Limitation Policy

-Second Major
+Major

 The department of the second major will assign an advisor to assist the student in meeting all the second major's requirements.
 The second major will be posted on the student’s transcript at the time of graduation and upon verification by the Registrar that all curricular and procedural requirements have been met.